-E) Change the electrolyte.
+- E) Change the electrolyte.
 Use only electrolyte supplied by Delta F. Other types of electrolyte can damage the sensor and will void the warranty.
-Always rinse and drain the cell with distilled water at least three times before refilling the sensor with fresh electrolyte.
-Fill the sensor with exactly one full bottle of electrolyte (130 cc) and top off the sensor with Delta F Replenishment Solution to the MAX line.
-For best results, the sensor should sit for 60 minutes before flowing gas through it.
-Then allow the Analyzer to operate for several hours on Nitrogen or other inert gas.
-A calibration check is recommended if performance was poor prior to the electrolyte change.

-F) Establish a flow of Nitrogen or other inert gas through the sensor.
+Always rinse and drain the cell with distilled or de-ionized water at least three times before refilling the sensor with fresh electrolyte.
+Fill the sensor with exactly one full bottle of electrolyte (130 cc) and if needed, top off the sensor with Delta F Replenishment Solution to the MAX line.
+Allow the Analyzer to operate for several hours on Nitrogen or other inert gas.
+A calibration check is recommended if performance was poor prior to the electrolyte change. - F) Establish a flow of Nitrogen or other inert gas through the sensor.
 Reverse the positions of the two lower leads on the sensor.
 Turn the Analyzer on and allow it to operate in this fashion for at least 1 hour but not more than 3 hours.
-Immediately drain the sensor, flush three times with distilled water, and install fresh electrolyte.
-Return the sensor leads to their original positions and allow the Analyzer to operate on a purge gas for several hours and attempt to calibrate.

-G) Remove and check the filter element.
-Replace if needed.

-H) Check for contaminated plumbing.
-This is most easily done by examining the rotameter (if so equipped) or Tygon tubing downstream from the sensor for evidence of oil, powder, or other material that may have made its way from the process to the Analyzer.

-I) Remove any devices being driven by the Analyzer output, i.e., chart recorders, data acquisition systems, etc. Also, disconnect anything controlled by the Analyzer alarm relays.
-Attempt operation with these devices removed.

-J) Ensure that the background gas is compatible with the Analyzers' current calibration.
+Immediately drain the sensor, flush three times with distilled or de-ionized water, and install fresh electrolyte.
+Return the sensor leads to their original positions and allow the Analyzer to operate on a purge gas for several hours and attempt to calibrate. - G) Remove and check the filter element.
+Replace if needed. - H) Check for contaminated plumbing.
+This is most easily done by examining the rotameter (if so equipped) or Tygon tubing downstream from the sensor for evidence of oil, powder, or other material that may have made its way from the process to the Analyzer. - I) Remove any devices being driven by the Analyzer output, i.e., chart recorders, data acquisition systems, etc. Also, disconnect anything controlled by the Analyzer alarm relays.
+Attempt operation with these devices removed. - J) Ensure that the background gas is compatible with the Analyzers' current calibration.

 Otherwise, select the appropriate GSF value (if equipped with the GSF option), or offset the display readings externally by the appropriate Background Gas Correction Factor amount.
-See page 79 for more information.
+See page 71 for more information.

-K) Press the $\leftarrow$ key once.
-If the display remains unchanged, power the Analyzer down momentarily, and then power it back up.

-L) Ensure that the Analyzer has adequate sample flow.

-M) Ensure that the sensor polarization voltage is turned on.
-See page 66.

-N) Enter the Diagnostics menu and verify that the temperature is between 0° and 45°C. If temperature indicates erroneously high, check for good contact at the red and black wires on the sensor harness connector (for Analyzers having the sensor in the cabinet), or at all remote wiring connection point (starting at rear panel connector J11 pins 1 and 2) for remote sensors.
+- K) Press the ← key once.
+If the display remains unchanged, power the Analyzer down momentarily, and then power it back up. - L) Ensure that the Analyzer has adequate sample flow. - M) Ensure that the sensor polarization voltage is turned on.
+See page 58. - N) Enter the Diagnostics menu and verify that the temperature is between 0° and 45°C. If temperature indicates erroneously high, check for good contact at the red and black wires on the sensor harness connector (for Analyzers having the sensor in the cabinet), or at all remote wiring connection point (starting at rear panel connector J11 pins 1 and 2) for remote sensors.
 Also, in remote sensor applications, verify that the temperature sensor wires are not reversed.